Managed-You/.github/profile/README.md

 ---

 ### [Managed You Web](https://github.com/Managed-You/managed-web) :
-The repository for the Managed You Web App
+The repository for the Managed You Web App built using Flutter💙

 <!--